 2008 Auto Industry Bailout

-The U.S. government’s $80.7 billion bailouts of the auto industry lasted between December 2008 and December 2014.
-The U.S. Department of the Treasury used funds from the Troubled Asset Relief Program.
-In the end, taxpayers lost $10.2 billion.
+The U.S. government’s $80 billion bailouts of the auto industry lasted between December 2008 and December 2014.
+The U.S. Department of the Treasury used funds from the Troubled Asset Relief Program (TARP).
+In the end, taxpayers lost $9.8 billion.

 Many in Congress opposed the bailout.
 They argued that the automakers had not been competitive for years.
 They resisted making EVs.
 Instead, they focused on reaping the profits from gas-guzzling SUVs and Hummers.
-When sales declined in 2006, they used 0% financing plans to lure buyers.
-Union members were paid $70 per hour, on average, and GM had twice as many brands as needed.
-It also had twice as many dealerships, thanks to state franchise regulations.
+When sales declined in 2006, automakers used 0% financing plans to lure buyers.
+Union members were paid $70 per hour, on average, in 2007.

 NAFTA’s Impact on the Auto Industry